EaseFilterSDK/CloudConnectDemo/README.md

 ![loudTier Storage Tiering Solution](https://www.easefilter.com/images/CloudTier.png)

-## CloudConnectDemo example is a simple C# Windows forms application, to demo how to connect the cloud storage as the second tier.
+## CloudConnect example is a simple C# Windows forms application, to demo how to connect the cloud storage as the second tier.
 The example can generate some stub files.
 To handle the read request of the stub file, we need to register the callback function for the file system filter driver.
 When the stub file was accessed, the callback function will be invoked, the callback function will retrieve the data from the remote server and send back to the filter driver.

 ## How to run the CloudConnect demo?